Apply for a PhD studentship for your doctoral study funded by the

 offer a wide range of opportunities during your course.

-our unique professional development scheme for doctoral students.
-PhD
+professional development scheme for doctoral students.
+PhD students

-students receive up to £2000 spread across their study to fund
+receive up to £2000 spread across their study to fund specialist

-specialist training in areas such as research skills, managing your PhD,
+training in areas such as research skills, managing your PhD, presenting

 You can use your Proficio credit to attend our